FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 How to create your Home Page

-Your Home page has an important job to do.
-Because it’s the “welcoming committee” for your site visitors, it should answer their most basic (and unspoken) questions:
+Your Home page should answer visitors’ most basic (and unspoken) questions:

 Answer the essentials …

-How to answer the “Is this website worth my time?” question: Follow your website name with a website tagline, which often looks like a large headline at the top of the home page.
-This headline should immediately convey what you offer, who you help, and what you do.
+How to answer the “Is this solution worth my time?” question: Follow your name with a powerful value proposition, typically as a large headline at the top of the page.
+This headline should immediately convey the core problem you’re solving, and the transformation you deliver.

 A short, effective formula goes like this (fill in the blanks between the brackets):